This Candidate is [MASK]. Prompt-based Sentiment Extraction and Reference Letters: Predicting Job Market Outcomes

 Table~\ref{tabl_rf_oob} presents the OOB performance metrics for the prediction of the baseline outcome.
 Clearly, predicting job market outcomes is much harder than predicting text meta-data.
 Regardless, the overall accuracy score of 0.68 is not horrible for a random forest trained on 553 examples.

 Figure~\ref{fig_RF_permutation_importance} presents the relative importance of different predictive features.
-Specifically, I use permutation importances, which measure the average decrease in the OOB accuracy score when the corresponding feature is shuffled.\footnote{Specifically, the feature is re-shuffled and the random forest re-trained 30 times.} The average RL sentiment score is the most important predictive feature, with a median decrease in accuracy above 6pp.
+Specifically, I use permutation importances, which measure the average decrease in the OOB accuracy score when the corresponding feature is shuffled.\footnote{Specifically, the feature is re-shuffled and the random forest re-trained 30 times.} The average RL sentiment score is the most important predictive feature, with a median decrease in accuracy above 6~p.p.
 Average RL length and the sentiment range come second and third, respectively.
+Remarkably, other predictor variables usually thought to be very important (the PhD rank, publications, the top-ranked letter writers, having a `good job market year') are not highly predictive of success.

-I use the trained random forest to obtain partial dependence curves, which simulate the changes in the predicted probability of the outcome for counterfactual values of each feature.
+The random forest is also a way to relax the linearity assumption.
+Specifically, I use the trained forest to obtain partial dependence curves, which simulate the changes in the predicted probability of the outcome for counterfactual values of each feature.
 Formally, the partial dependence curve for the predictor $X_S$ is obtained as follows:

 where $X_C$ are all other predictors and $\mathcal{X}_S$ is the support set of $X_S$.
 It is important to emphasize that the $\mathrm{pd}$ curves try to approximate the conditional expectation function without assuming linearity.
-They do \emph{not} provide causal estimates, which can only emerge from an experiment.
+They do \emph{not} provide causal estimates.

-In figure~\ref{fig_pd_RL}, I present $\mathrm{pd}$ curves for the main predictors: average RL length, average RL sentiment, and sentiment range.
-For comparison, I also plot the corresponding simulation based on a linear regression.\footnote{The regression in the plot is not exactly the same as the regression in the first column of table~\ref{tabl_OLS_comp_robust_Llama_range} because I use inverse probability weights in order to match the random forest fit.}

-While the random forest confirms the positive associations between RL length, RL sentiment scores and employment outcomes, it suggests that the relationship might not be linear.
-In particular, the curves seem to have steep jumps after crossing certain thresholds.
-The random forest also point to the relationship between RL sentiment range and job market success being less pronounced than the regression coefficients suggest.
+In figure~\ref{fig_pd_RL}, I present $\mathrm{pd}$ curves for average RL sentiment and sentiment range.
+For comparison, I also plot the corresponding simulation based on a linear regression.\footnote{The regression in the plot is not exactly the same as the regression in the first column of table~\ref{tabl_OLS_comp_robust_Llama_range} because I use inverse probability weights in order to match the random forest fit.} While the random forest confirms the positive association between average sentiment scores and employment outcomes, it suggests that the relationship might not be linear.
+In particular, the curve seems to have steep jumps after crossing certain thresholds.
+The random forest also points to the relationship between RL sentiment range and job market success being less pronounced than the regression coefficients suggest.

 The same method can be applied to study interactions between predictors.
 Figure~\ref{fig_pd_interactions_wcXsentXrng} (left) shows the average probabilities of success when both RL length and sentiment are assigned counterfactual levels.
 Clearly, these two signals positively interact, with the lowest probability of success in the lower left corner and the highest probability of success in the upper right corner.